boguszjelinski/kaboot/README.md

 Kaboot dispatcher consists of three vital components:
 * GLPK linear solver, scenarios with 1000 customers & 1000 cabs have been tested
-* Pool finder to assign several customers to one cab, currently max 4 separate passengers/requests are allowed (single-threaded)
+* Pool finder to assign several customers to one cab, currently max 4 separate passengers/requests are allowed
 * low-cost method (aka greedy) pre-solver to decrease the size of models sent to solver

 You can find theoretical foundations with code examples on GitHub: https://github.com/boguszjelinski/taxidispatcher